openvinotoolkit/openvino/docs/IE_DG/supported_plugins/Supported_Devices.md

 |   U16 format      | 2-byte unsigned integer format                |
 |   U8 format       | 1-byte unsigned integer format                |

-NHWC, NCHW - Image data layout.
-Refers to the representation of batches of images.
+NHWC, NCHW, and NCDHW refer to the representation of batches of images.
+* NHWC and NCHW refer to image data layout.
-NCDHW - Images sequence data layout.
+* NCDHW refers to image sequence data layout.

+Abbreviations in the support tables are as follows:
-* N - Number of images in a batch
+* N: Number of images in a batch
-* D - Depth.
+* D: Depth.
 Depend on model it could be spatial or time dimension
-* H - Number of pixels in the vertical dimension
+* H: Number of pixels in the vertical dimension
-* W - Number of pixels in the horizontal dimension
+* W: Number of pixels in the horizontal dimension
-* C - Number of channels
+* C: Number of channels

 CHW, NC, C  - Tensor memory layout.
-For example, the CHW value at index (c,h,w) is physically located at index (c\*H+h)\*W+w, for others by analogy
+For example, the CHW value at index (c,h,w) is physically located at index (c\*H+h)\*W+w, for others by analogy.

 ### Supported Model Formats